quebin31/muso/README.md

 ### Systemd service
 It's recommended to invoke the *watcher* mode using the provided [service file](share/muso.service) for `systemd`, this way you can run **muso** automatically on boot.
-Service file should be run on user level (`systemd --user`).
-The easiest way to copy the service file is running **muso** with `--copy-service`, that's all.
+Service file should be run on user level (`systemctl --user`).
+The easiest way to copy the service file is running **muso** with `copy-service` subcommand.

 ## License